2024 Vault Rankings

 Managing Partner: Jeremy Clay

-Recruiting Chairs: J. Bradley Keck (National); Eric Reilly (Charlotte); Beth Vogel, Linda Shi (Chicago); Phil Lau (Houston); Matthew Marmolejo, Jason Linder (LA); Joe Castelluccio (NY); Mike Molano (NorCal); Lauren Shurman, Mark Hindley (SLC); Lauren Pryor, Alex Lakatos, Gabriela Sakamoto, Oral Pottinger (DC)
+Recruiting Chairs: J. Bradley Keck (National), Eric Reilly (Charlotte), Linda Shi and Beth Vogel (Chicago), Phil Lau (Houston), Matt Marmolejo and Jason Linder (Los Angeles), Joe Castelluccio and Jenn Rosa (New York), Mike Molano (Northern California), Jen Carlson, Lauren Shurman, Aaron Murdock (Salt Lake City), Lauren Pryor, Alex Lakatos, Gabriela Sakamoto, Oral Pottinger (Washington, DC)

 1.5K - 2K